Short Term Rental Application Now Online

 - Number of bedrooms

-- Description of rentable space
+- Photos and description of rentable space

 - Number of off-street parking spaces